Student01200/e-store-genius/README.md

 - **Per-table RLS matrix** (see Database Schema) with a `public.owns_store(_store_id)` SECURITY DEFINER helper to avoid recursive policies.
 - **Inventory never leaks to anon** — public API returns only `in_stock: boolean`, never raw quantities.
+- **Future storage policies** :
-- **Storage bucket policies** — a `product-images` bucket with owner-only write, public-read for published-store products.
+- Product image storage bucket with owner-only write.
+- Public read access only for published-store products.
+- Signed upload URLs for owner-scoped uploads.
 - **Signed upload URLs** for product images (short-lived, owner-scoped).
 - **Order state machine** enforced by trigger, not client input, so statuses can only transition along the allowed graph.
 - **Signature-verified webhooks** — future `api/public/webhooks/stripe.ts` will HMAC-verify the payload before any DB write, per the `/api/public/*` rules.